- Act as filters to reduce nutrients, sediments and other pollutants from entering waterways.

 If you have property on a river or stream in the Rappahannock River watershed and are interested in helping to protect clean water, we want to help!
 This is a completely free program designed to improve water quality and wildlife habitat.
 Please let us know if you would like to learn more.

-This program is made possible through generous funding by the Chesapeake Bay Restoration Fund, Environmental Protection Agency, and The Piedmont Environmental Council's Krebser Fund for Rappahannock County Conservation.
+This program is made possible through generous funding by the National Fish and Wildlife Foundation’s Chesapeake Bay Stewardship Fund, Arbor Day Foundation Chesapeake Bay Restoration Fund, Virginia Department of Forestry, Rappahannock Electric Coop, Virginia Environmental Endowment, and The Piedmont Environmental Council’s Krebser Fund for Rappahannock County Conservation.